-Literature Review

-Academic and Social Acculturation in EAP
+Literature Review: Academic and Social Acculturation in EAP

 With its particular ways of communicative practice in the academy, EAP is seen as 'teaching English to assist learners' study or research in that language' (Hyland, 2006, p.
 1).
-Going back to Lea and Street's work (1998), three broad areas of learning in EAP were proposed: study skills, academic literacies and academic acculturation (as cited in Hyland, 2006, p.1).
-From this perspective, despite different and changing expectations around EAP in different contexts recently, the main focus in EAP at various institutions still tends to be on academic acculturation and linguistic skills to help international students to adapt to the academic expectations and requirements of the universities they study at (Dooey, 2010).
-Looking at the learning objectives of some of the EAP programmes, for example, improving students' academic communication both in spoken (e.g., seminar/presentation) and written (e.g., writing a report, essay, article) discourses are considered among the most important objectives of EAP (Reading University, 2020; Sussex University, 2020).
+Going back to Lea and Street's work (1998), three broad areas of learning in EAP were proposed: study skills, academic literacies and academic acculturation (cited by Hyland, 2006, p.1).
+From this perspective, despite different and changing expectations around EAP in different contexts recently, the main focus in EAP at various institutions still tends to be on academic acculturation and linguistic skills to help international students to adapt to the academic expectations and requirements of the universities they study at (Dooey, 2010; Gottardo et al., 2014; Tim & Kim, 2015).
+Looking at the learning objectives of some of the EAP programmes, for example, improving students' academic communication both in spoken (for example, seminar/presentation) and written (for example, writing a report, essay, article) discourses are considered among the most important objectives of EAP (Introduction to EAP programme, Reading University website, 2020; The learning outcomes of the [EAP] course, Sussex University website, 2020).
 In general, the overall focus is placed on improving students' academic English and appropriate study skills before they start their degree courses at the university.

 In EAP, there is a growing body of research on the significance of academic acculturation, focusing on academic skills and strategies that international students need to learn for effective learning of the target language and successful participation in the classroom.
-Much of the research on these themes heavily emphasises EAP and teachers' role in academic language and disciplinary acculturation (Shi et al., 2017).
+Much of the research on these themes heavily emphasises EAP and teachers' role in academic language and disciplinary acculturation (Shi et al., 2017; Hagan, 2004; Yoon, 2008).
 Academic acculturation can be defined as adjusting to the culture of academic ways of thinking and representing (e.g., Cheng & Fox, 2008).
-Dervin (2010) aptly points out that good linguistic competence, on its own, is inadequate for success in academic and social contexts.
-This leads us to an equally important yet underrepresented element in EAP pedagogies: the role of social acculturation on students' learning (Tweedie et al., 2015).
+Recent studies (Huang, 2017; Campian, 2016) have shown that teachers in universities are making efforts to help international students overcome the difficulties they face during their acculturation transition and improve their linguistic competence in the academic context at the same time.
+However, Dervin (2010) aptly points out that good linguistic competence, on its own, is inadequate for success in academic and social contexts.
+This leads us to an equally important yet underrepresented element in EAP pedagogies: the role of social acculturation on students' learning (Tweedie & Kim, 2015).